 Baroque splendor, Wiener melange as coffee of choice, Gustav Klimt and landmarks in golden Vienna around which I built some of my days.
-Plus hours with no plan when I just wandered the Viennese streets in a private emotional experience.
+Plus hours with no plan when I just wandered the Viennese streets in a private experience.

 Part 1 Bildungsurlaub